McIndi/delve/README.md

 ## Contributing
 Contributions are welcome!
 Please see the documentation and open an issue or pull request.

+## Support

+Delve is an open-source project maintained in my spare time.

+If you find it useful, please consider [sponsoring me on GitHub](https://github.com/sponsors/notesofcliff)

 ## License
 Delve is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See `doc/LICENSES.txt` for details.